Code-Institute-Submissions/weightbearer/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- one early problem I noticed was that photography and banners were loading when running inside the Gitpod 8080 server, but then were showing the alt tag once I loaded from Github pages.
+I found that this was an navigation issue, namely adding one point instead of two to the internal address that locates the storage location.
 - got the heading banner fix from staring at the style rules on the Metallica website and seeing how their background images reacted to display size changes
 - testing of all external links, social media, mp3s, etc.
 - integrity of all images